Your basket is currently empty!

 If symptoms worsen or persist beyond a reasonable timeframe or new adverse reactions arise during therapy with methylene blue, inform the healthcare professional overseeing their care right away.

-By careful monitoring and open between all parties involved in administering this potent yet valuable medication, you can help ensure optimal outcomes for those under your care.
+By careful monitoring and open communication between all parties involved in administering this potent yet valuable medication, you can help ensure optimal outcomes for those under your care.

 Now, let’s discuss methylene blue therapy’s recommended dosage and administration guidelines.